 2018 - present.
 The winter and spring of 2018 marked the public re-emergence of UZAZU as an easily learnable embodiment method and daily practice form.

 In the Fall of 2018 and 2019, Dylan taught the first live UZAZU workshops in almost five years, namely in Amsterdam NL, Paris FR, Liege BE, Moscow RU, and Brighton UK.

 Main upcoming UZAZU projects include:

-A 10-month UZAZU Practitioner Certification training, for qualified personal development professionals, starting in January 2020.
+A second cohort of the 10-month UZAZU Practitioner Certification training, for qualified personal development professionals, starting in February 7th, 2021.

 Interested in Learning More?